-An operating agreement outlines and defines internal operating procedures and relationship agreements between the members (owners) of a limited liability company (LLC).
-The general goal of an operating agreement is to establish guidelines for how the business owners professionally relate to each other in terms of management and operations.
+An operating agreement outlines and defines internal operating procedures and relationship agreements among the members (owners) of a limited liability company (LLC).
+An operating agreement’s general goal is to establish guidelines for how the business owners professionally relate to one another in terms of management and operations.

 What should an operating agreement include?

-- A description of the business operations
+- A description of the business operations.

-- The separation between the LLC member and the business entity (an outline of how they are separate entities and how they work together)
+- The separation between the LLC member and the business entity (an outline of how they are separate entities and how they work together).

-- The succession plan (how an owner exits and what happens if an unexpected issue with an owner occurs)
+- The succession plan (how an owner exits and what happens if an unexpected issue with an owner occurs).

-- How managers get appointed, and their responsibilities and obligations to the business
+- How managers get appointed, and their responsibilities and obligations to the business.

-- How members/owners get to vote on important issues
+- How members/owners get to vote on important issues.

-- The restrictions of transfer of ownership and how it occurs
+- The restrictions of transfer of ownership and how it occurs.

-- How funds are raised and repaid from the business
+- How funds are raised and repaid from the business.

-- How profits, losses and distributions are to be treated
+- How profits, losses and distributions are to be treated.

-- How the books and records should be maintained
+- How the books and records should be maintained.

 Does every business need an operating agreement?

-“Bylaws establish the rights and duties of the parties involved in the corporation and, if properly followed by the parties, limits the possibility that courts will ‘pierce the corporate veil’ and hold shareholders personally liable for corporate debts,” said Kelly DuFord Williams, founder and managing partner of Slate Law Group.
+“Bylaws establish the rights and duties of the parties involved in the corporation and, if properly followed by the parties, limit the possibility that courts will ‘pierce the corporate veil’ and hold shareholders personally liable for corporate debts,” said Kelly DuFord Williams, founder and managing partner of Slate Law Group.
 “Additionally, some banks and lenders will ask for corporate bylaws to ensure the legitimacy of the corporation before extending loans or opening accounts.”